 “…I don’t buy into the tourist versus traveller argument – shouldn’t we just be ourselves, forget the labels and just get lost in the experience?”

-Personally I don’t buy into the tourist versus traveller argument – shouldn’t be just be ourselves, forget the labels and just get lost in the experience?
+Personally, I don’t buy into the tourist versus traveller argument – shouldn’t we just be ourselves, forget the labels and just get lost in the experience?

 Ask questions if you are unsure, look past the advertising fluff, if a deal seems too good to be true it probably is, be honest in your expectations and your budget and most importantly book on the right trip for you and you’ll have a fabulous safari in Africa.